 When such discussions result in a budget reduction of 10% or more from the amount originally proposed, a corresponding reduction should be made in the scope of the project.
-Proposers must use the FastLane Revised Proposal Budget module to submit this information.
-The components of a revised proposal budget generally consist of the following: the revised budget, and a Budget Impact Statement that describes the impact of the budget reduction on the scope of the project.
+Proposers must use the FastLane Revised Proposal Budget Module to submit this information.
+A revised proposal budget also must include a Budget Impact Statement that describes the impact of the budget reduction on the scope of the project.

-Note: Revised Proposal Budgets must be electronically signed by the AOR.
+Note: Revised proposal budgets must be electronically signed by the AOR.
 Paper copies of the revised budget should not be mailed to NSF.

-E. AWARD RECOMMENDATION
+D. AWARD RECOMMENDATION